jetkan-yk/food-delivery/README.md

 - This is a CLI (command line interface) food delivery application written in C++.
 - It is intended for students with basic programming knowledge to learn software development.
+- Designed for the 8-week Introduction to C++ lesson @ Ripplecreate
 - Everything is written in prodecural fashion.
 Note that this does not reflect the actual SE practices.
 - Please contact me via email: jetkan.yk@gmail.com if you found any bugs.
 Thank you.